-Tim O’Brien received the 1979 National Book Award in Fiction for Going After Cacciato.
+TIM O’BRIEN received the 1979 National Book Award in Fiction for Going After Cacciato.
 His novel The Things They Carried won France’s prestigious Prix de Meilleur Livre Etranger and the Chicago Tribune Heartland Prize.
 His two most recent novels, In the Lake of the Woods and Tomcat in Love, were… More about Tim O’Brien